BlueQuartzSoftware/DREAM3D/Documentation/ReferenceManual/Filters/SurfaceMeshingFilters/GrainFaceCurvatureFilter.md

 ## Description ##
-This filter calculates the mean and Gaussian curvature for each triangle in a surface mesh using the technique in [1] and where the groups of triangles are defined as those triangles having the same pair of grain ids (nSpin values).
+This filter calculates the mean and Gaussian curvature for each triangle in a surface mesh using the technique in [1] and where the groups of triangles are defined as those triangles having the same pair of **Field** ids (nSpin values).

 The Principal Curvature 1 &amp; 2 are the "Kappa 1" and "Kappa 2" values from the paper and are the Eigen values from the Wiengarten Matrix.